-Measurable objectives for increasing gender diversity Progress Increase the ratio of women on the board 20% of the Board is female.
-(Belinda Rowe was appointed on 5 February 2019).
+Measurable objectives for increasing gender diversity Progress Increase the ratio of women on the board 33% of the Board is female (following the appointment of Alison Cameron on 5 January 2022).
 As an ASX 300 entity, ASX Recommendation 1.5 recommends a measurable objective for gender diversity in the composition of the Board of not less than 30%.
-Increase the ratio of women in management roles 35% of senior management 1 and their direct reports are female (in comparison to 39% for December 2018).
-The Company has in place processes and policies to facilitate an increase in the ratio of women in management roles.
+Increase the ratio of women in management roles 50% of senior management 1 and their direct reports are female (in comparison to 38% for December 2021).
+The Company aims to further increase the ratio of women in management roles.
 Maintain an equal ratio of gender diversity in the organisation generally 53% of the workforce is female.
-Conduct specific focused reviews in key work groups to identify and correct any potential barriers to the promotion of women The Company conducted an update on the "Diversity, Engagement and Inclusion Survey" initiated in 2018.
-Increase the number of women each year participating in any company Executive Leadership Development Program and other leadership programs, with the target of reaching 50% women being sponsored Ongoing.
 Develop effective policies and procedures to facilitate effective and flexible return to work arrangements for employees returning from parental leave.
-Specific actions to promote this will be implemented The Company has in place and promotes flexible return to work arrangements for employees returning from parental leave.
+Specific actions to promote this will be implemented The Company has in place and promotes flexible return to work arrangements for all employees, including those returning from parental leave.